ibm-cloud-docs/Cloudant/offerings/bluemix.md

 - The cost for the amount of disk overage is calculated on an hourly basis.

 For example, assume your Standard plan increases disk usage to 107 GB for half a day (12 hours).
 This change means that your instance caused overflow of 87 GB more than the 20 GB plan allocation, for 12 hours.
-As the result, you are billed an overage charge based on 87 GB x 12 hours = 1044 GB hours for that extra space.
+As the result, you're billed an overage charge based on 87 GB x 12 hours = 1044 GB hours for that extra space.

 Overage is calculated by using the maximum number of GB more than the plan allocation during a particular hour within the billing cycle.